-Learning To Use The :before And :after Pseudo-Elements In CSS
+Learning To Use The :after And :before Pseudo-Elements In CSS

 If you’ve been keeping tabs on various Web design blogs, you’ve probably noticed that the :before and :after pseudo-elements have been getting quite a bit of attention in the front-end development scene — and for good reason.
 In particular, the experiments of one blogger — namely, London-based developer Nicolas Gallagher — have given pseudo-elements quite a bit of exposure of late.